ben-heil/ben-heil.github.io/_posts/2020-10-12-paper-reading.md

 ## Comparison to Other Models
 ### Comparison to a baseline model
 Complex machine learning models [don't necessarily outperform logistic regression](https://www.sciencedirect.com/science/article/abs/pii/S0895435618310813).
-To justify the decrease in interpretability that comes with a more complex model, papers need to demonstrate that their model performs better than simple logistic regression or random forest models.
+To justify the decrease in interpretability that comes with a more complex model, papers need to demonstrate that their model performs better than simpler models like logistic regression or random forest.

 ### Comparison to prior work
 If other models have been developed to do the same thing, it's important to show that a new model adds value to the problem.
-A new model doesn't necessarily need to be higher performing, but if it's not it should have some redeeming feature like interpretability, efficiency, or novelty.
+A new model doesn't necessarily need to be higher performing, but if not it should have some redeeming feature like interpretability, efficiency, or novelty.

 ## Author Degrees of Freedom